Insights

 Challenges using first-party data

-Web browsers that restrict ad trackers, and next to that stricter privacy laws are making that marketers can’t rely on third-party data anymore.
-This is why they need to fall back on first-party data, collected straight from their customers.
+Web browsers that restrict ad trackers and stricter privacy laws are making marketers can’t rely on third-party data anymore.
+This is why they must fall back on first-party data, collected straight from their customers.
 However, getting the right strategy and technological infrastructure in place to activate the power of first-party data seems to be a struggle for many companies.
 Even though most organizations have access to technical capabilities, they lack strategy and execution.
-Another obstacle to using first-party data is internal silos.
-Many companies are not leveraging the full capabilities of first-party data in their marketing efforts.
-Their collections are not integrated and the data ends up in siloed systems and is not made available for broader use.
-Caution is also an issue.
-In some companies, the management is afraid that personalized communications could have a negative impact on privacy-sensitive customers.

 So how to put first-party data to use?